WhiteheadLab/Computational_Protocols/install_jupyter_notebook_farm.md

     bash Anaconda2-2.4.0-Linux-x86_64.sh

-(Select yes when prompted on adding it to your .bashrc).
+(You will have to scroll through a policy document.
+Type yes, and yes again when prompted to add the default directory to your .bashrc).

-Then source and install Jupyter notebook:
+Source and install Jupyter notebook:

     source ~/.bashrc
     conda install jupyter